Dugy/quick_arg_parser/README.md

 	int speed = nonstandardOption("-efficiency", 'e');
 ```
 If this is done, the long option will not be expected to be exactly as listed in the first argument, not preceded by a double dash.
 If it starts with a single dash, it will not be considered an aggregate of short options.

+For compatibility with atypical command line interfaces, setting an argument `-p` to `1024` can be done not only as `-p 1024`, but also as `-p=1024` or `-p1024`.
+Also, if it's a long argument named `--port`, it can be written as `--port=1024`.
+A vector type argument can be alternatively written as multiple settings of the same option, for example `-p 1024 -p1025`.

 ## Custom types
 To support your custom class (called `MyType` here), define this somewhere before the definition of the parsing class: